 Alice Horáčková

 Alice Horáčková (b.
-1980) is an alumna of Charles University’s Faculty of Social Sciences.
-While in school, she became the literary editor of the Czech leading daily Mladá Fronta Dnes and later conducted profile interviews for it.
-She spent a formative year in Berlin, then popularized science at the Czech Academy of Sciences.
-Her first book Vladimíra Čerepková (Argo, 2014), a literary biography of a forgotten Beat poetess, gathered a nomination for the Josef Škvorecký Award and the 2014 Magnesia Litera for Discovery of the Year.
-She followed it up with a book of interviews with siblings of famous Czechs, such as Václav Havel, Martina Navrátilová or Pavel Landovský, called 7x in a Supporting Role (Argo, 2016).
-Her third book was a confessional novel, Unopened Letters (Argo,2018), inspired by the true story of a widow of a famous, and very troubled artist.
+1980) is a graduate of Charles University’s Faculty of Social Sciences.
+Her debut, Vladimíra Čerepková (Argo, 2014) – a literary biography of a forgotten female Beat poet–was nominated for the Josef Škvorecký Award and the 2014 Magnesia Litera for Discovery of the Year.
+She followed it up with in a Supporting Role (2016), a collection of interviews with siblings of famous Czechs, and the confessional novel Unopened Letters (2018), inspired by the true story of the widow of a celebrated but deeply troubled artist.
+Her most recent work is an intimate dual biography, clav and Kamila Benda: Partners in Life and in Dissent (2025).

 502171_bg